Burnham railway station: History

 On opening on 1 July 1899, the station was named Burnham Beeches, becoming Burnham (Bucks) from 1 September 1930 to 5 May 1975, and then purely Burnham, although National Rail variously refers to the station as Burnham (Bucks) and Burnham (Berks).
 The station was closed as a First World War economy measure from 2 April 1917 to 3 March 1919.

 In preparation for the introduction of Elizabeth line services, the operation of the station was transferred to TfL Rail (now the Elizabeth line) on behalf of Transport for London at the end of 2017.

 Location

 The station is situated about half a mile south of Burnham Village and around a mile north of the village of Cippenham and is the closest station to Slough Trading Estate.

 Facilities

 Burnham Railway Station has a fully staffed ticket office which is open seven days a week.
 There are three self-service ticket machines inside the ticket office, which opened in 2022.

 The station has a waiting room which is open during ticket office opening hours.
 Seating is also available under canopies on each platform.

 Car parking facilities are around 100 metres away, in a car park operated by APCOA.
 Parking permits are sold to ticket holders individually from the station, or season ticket holders may purchase tickets from APCOA.

 Services

 Off-peak, all services at Burnham are operated by the Elizabeth line using EMUs.

-The typical off-peak service in trains per hour is:
+The typical off-peak service in trains per hour (tph) is: